 Introduction: Chevy Colorado/GMC Canyon Extended Cab Rear Seat Removal and Cargo Storage

 The rear seats in the second generation Chevy Colorado and GMC Canyon Extended Cab are not useful for anyone over the age of 7.
 But it is great space for cargo.
-Unfortunately, GM did not offer a back seat delete option.
+Unfortunately, GM did not offer a back seat delete option in 2015.
 But you can easily (very easily) remove the seats and even reinstall them in the future with this cargo conversion plan.

 This procedure is based on the 2015 Chevy Colorado Extended Cab LT.

 Step 1: Remove Seat Bases

 No parts are damaged in this procedure.
 The parts can be reinstalled to restore the truck to its original configuration.